cyanzhong/Taio-Mac-Beta/README.md

 ## Known Issues

-- Source code editor doesn't show auto completions
-  - We are currently working on it
 - Shortcuts on Monterey doesn't work
 - HTML preview will be clipped sometimes
   - macCatalyst bug, fixed on Monterey